-- C. Log into your Prometric account to view your Dashboard.
-Click on "Apply" next to the exam name under "Applications." - D. Complete your application and click on "Submit." - E. Your application will be submitted for approval. - F. When approved, you will receive your ATT email notification you can now schedule your exam.
+- B. Log into your Prometric account to view your Dashboard.
+Click on "Apply" next to the exam name under "Applications." - C. Complete your application. - If you have graduated, you will be required to upload supporting documentation (transcript ordiploma, and letter of approval, if required) during your application process. - o Supported formats are Word and PDF, with a maximum file size of 2MB. - D. Once you have completed your application, including uploading your documents (if required) click on - "Submit." - E. Your application will then be submitted for approval. - F. Once approved, you will receive your ATT email notification that you can now schedule your exam.